 Here are common types of personal injuries that further disclose how personal injuries happen.

-Auto accidents are the most common form of personal injury.
+Auto accidents are the most common form of personal injury and leave people with catastrophic injuries and in desperate need of legal help from a Bradenton car accident lawyer.
 Whether the cause is reckless driving, inexperienced drivers, inclement weather, or distracted driving, you’ve probably read about or witnessed auto accidents this week.
 Know in advance that regardless of how severe the accident, nobody wins after the wreckage is cleared and medical bills start piling up.

 The most common question an auto accident attorney often hears, in some form, is how the injured person must prove fault in these accidents.
 Since Florida is a no-fault state, we generally help victims file claims with their insurer to get PIP benefits.
 If we pursue additional monies outside of the PIP law, we might: